What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Real-world Data Experiments

 The phenomena observed in the diagonal blocks reveal clear and consistent patterns: removing beneficial samples with positive influence on a target category leads to a performance drop in the corresponding category, while removing detrimental samples with negative influence results in a performance increase.
 This confirms the effectiveness of category-wise influence in predicting performance changes for both beneficial samples and detrimental samples.
-Beyond the diagonal blocks, the patterns are more mixed, as the selected samples based on one category may have varying impacts on other categories.
+Beyond the diagonal blocks, the patterns are more mixed, as the selected samples based on one category may have varying impacts on other categories, which can be further verified by Fig.~\ref{fig:number_benef_detri}.
 To further analyze these non-diagonal patterns, we plot scatter diagrams of the cumulative influence for each category against their performance changes in Subfigures \textbf{C} and \textbf{F}.
 Subfigure \textbf{C} is derived from Subfigures \textbf{A} and \textbf{B}, while Subfigure \textbf{F} is based on Subfigures \textbf{D} and \textbf{E}.
 The Spearman correlation coefficient exceeding 0.8 indicates a strong relationship between sample influence and performance change, not only within the target category but also across categories.
 This demonstrates that category-wise influence functions can serve as an effective indicator for inferring performance changes.
 Moreover, they can be utilized to evaluate whether a classifier has reached its performance ceiling across different categories, providing valuable insights for targeted model improvement.
-We also present the numbers of beneficial and detrimental samples for each classes in Appendix~\ref{app:real}, where the beneficial samples mainly come from their category but detrimental samples come from other categories.